Walking a Conscious Spiritual Path

 Discernment

 As one begins to explore spirituality or healing work, there can be many influences, teachings, and directions.
+At first, most of us take from many different sources of authority and follow it all eagerly.

 Discernment develops over time through: